-Tesla Model S regains top safety rating after software update: Consumer Reports
+Tesla Model S regains top rating after software update: Consumer Reports

 2 Min Read

-(Reuters) - Tesla Inc's Model S sedan regained Consumer Reports' top safety rating, the magazine said on Tuesday, after the automaker updated the emergency braking system on the vehicle.
+(Reuters) - Tesla Inc's Model S sedan regained Consumer Reports' top rating in its vehicle class, the magazine said on Tuesday, after the automaker updated the emergency braking system on the vehicle.

 Tesla provided an over-the-air update in July to its software on the Model S to include automatic emergency braking (AEB) at highway speeds, Consumer Reports said. (bit.ly/2tGqDBS)